PHARMACY AND PRESCRIPTION PLAN INFORMATION

-If you are a BCBSTX member, log in to your Blue Access for MembersSM (BAMSM) account to learn more about your prescription drug benefits.
+If you are a BCBSTX member, log in to your Blue Access for MembersSM (BAMSM) account to check your drug list and learn more about your prescription drug benefits.
 Be sure to review your benefit materials for details.
-If you have any questions about your prescription drug benefits, call the Pharmacy Program number on the back of your member ID card.
+If you have any questions about your prescription drug benefits, call the number on your member ID card.

-A drug list, also known as a formulary, is a list of drugs that are covered under your prescription drug benefit.
+A drug list is a list of drugs that are covered under your prescription drug benefit.
 How much you pay out of pocket is determined by whether your drug is on the list and at what coverage level, or tier.
 A generic drug is often at the lower tier.
 See if your drug is covered.

 Nearby Pharmacies and Home Delivery

 BCBSTX has a broad network of contracting pharmacies.
 To use your benefits, simply find a local contracting pharmacy and show your member ID card.

 - Some members may have a Preferred Pharmacy Network as part of their prescription drug benefit.

 - If included in your benefits, be sure to fill your prescriptions at these pharmacies.

 When you visit a preferred pharmacy, you’ll get the lowest copay or coinsurance amount.

 Based on your benefit: